- March 5, 2026

 Docked was developed by Saber Interactive.

-Docked has received mostly positive reviews from players and mostly positive reviews from critics.
+Docked has received mostly positive reviews from both players and critics.
 Most players liked Docked for its story but disliked it for its replayability.

 Docked is a single player game.